 The best-known enforcement provisions include spending caps, pay-as-you-go (PAYGO) requirements, and sequestration (or across-the-board spending reductions).

 - Statutory discretionary spending limits, or spending caps, limit the amount of spending allowed each year the caps are in effect.
-For example spending caps are currently in effect through 2021 for annually appropriated, or discretionary, spending.
-The caps are intended to provide budget discipline.
-Instead of allowing spending to expand without restraint, caps force lawmakers to trade lower priority programs for higher priority needs.
+For example, spending caps are currently in effect through 2021 for annually appropriated, or discretionary, spending.
+The caps are intended to provide budget discipline and force lawmakers to trade lower priority programs for higher priority needs.
 To provide a safety valve, some types of spending, such as spending for disaster relief or other emergencies, are not constrained by the caps.
 If spending exceeds the allowed level, a process known as sequestration enforces the limits by cutting spending on certain programs across the board by a uniform percentage.
 (See further below.)

 - Pay-as-you-go rules, commonly known as “PAYGO”, mandate that legislated changes to mandatory programs and revenues must not increase the deficit.
-Under PAYGO, OMB uses the “PAYGO Scorecard” to record the budgetary effects of legislation affecting revenues and mandatory spending.
-This excludes spending that has been designated emergencies by the Congress, or are otherwise exempt from the PAYGO rules.
+Under PAYGO, the Office of Management and Budget (OMB) uses the “PAYGO Scorecard” to record the budgetary effects of legislation affecting revenues and mandatory spending.
+That excludes spending that has been designated as an emergency by the Congress or is otherwise exempt from the PAYGO rules.
 After the end of each session of Congress, if OMB’s scorecard shows that the deficit will increase in the upcoming year, the President must order sequestration to eliminate the deficit increase.

 - Sequestration is the process used to enforce spending limits and PAYGO.
 It imposes across-the-board cuts in certain programs to reduce spending enough to eliminate a deficit increase that results from legislation subject to caps or PAYGO.
 Sequestration is intended to be a blunt instrument that policymakers would seek to avoid because it automatically cuts spending regardless of the impact on programs.
-However, lawmakers often exempt programs from sequestration — most notably, Social Security — diluting its effectiveness.
-The exemptions increase the size of the across-the-board cuts to programs that remain subject to sequestration.
+However, lawmakers have exempted many programs from sequestration — for example, Social Security and Medicaid.
+Those exemptions increase the size of potential across-the-board cuts to programs that remain subject to sequestration.